 The Board believes that it is beneficial to the Company for it to continue to have the flexibility to purchase its own shares in the market.
-However, the Board considers it in the best interests of all shareholders if the Directors use their authority to make share buy-backs judiciously.
-The Company did not buy-back any of its shares during the year and, currently, the Directors do not have any intention of the Company buying its own shares in the future.
+However the Board considers it in the best interests of all shareholders if the Directors use their authority to make share buy-backs judiciously.
+The Company did not buy-back any of its shares during the year.
+Previous share buy backs have not led to a sustained increase in share price.
+The Board's view is the best support of the share price is through promoting the Company's objectives of maintaining a sustainable level of dividends and enhancing the value of the Company's investments.